 I left the newspaper so that I could spend more time with my son Brandon and to help take care of my daddy.
 You can ask your child because my students know a lot about Brandon.
 I use my son as an example for the students in many ways.
-Most of what I have learned about computers was taught to me by my son.
+He taught me most of what I have learned about computers.
 Over the last several years he has been my unofficial tech and is always willing to help everyone with their technology needs.
 My husband David used to volunteer with us, but he is busy driving a truck for Food Lion now.
-He built the Erwin Little Library, which was located in the semicircle near the gym of our original site.
+He built the Erwin Little Library, which was located in the semicircle near the gym of our original school site.

 After I graduated from Triton High and went to UNC-Charlotte, I started to realize that I was very interested in many areas.
 I guess you can say I was one of those who had a major of the month.
 All the required classes interested me so much that I had to learn more.
-I think my desire to learn has helped me as an elementary school teacher.
+I think my desire to learn has helped me as an elementary school educator.
 I am always learning something new.
 I would have it no other way.
 Learning new things is a life-long occupation for me.
-During the summer break I spend some time almost daily reading and learning about educational strategies and research.

 Since becoming a teacher I have learned so much from my students.
 I have been very lucky to have had so many wonderful students.
 My children come to school thinking they are the ones who are learning.
 Honestly, I think I learn as much or more from them.
 Teaching is not an easy career, but it can be so interesting.
 I feel so very fortunate to have your child in my class.